For All Vehicle Claims

 To return to the above continuity:

 7. An innocent purchaser (IP), possibly living many miles from the dealership, in another county, considers the purchase.
-The vendor has the documents (albeit not in their name – they may well claim to be a trader), the keys, service history.
+The vendor has the documents (albeit not in their name – they may claim to be a trader), the keys, and service history.

 • The transaction will occur in another jurisdiction

-• The buyer from a Third constabulary
+• The buyer may live within the jurisdiction of a third constabulary

 Days, weeks, months may pass with the IP using the car day in, day out.
-They could drive past ANPR (automatic number plate recognition) cameras frequently, none of which alert to a problem.
+They may drive past ANPR (automatic number plate recognition) cameras frequently, none of which alert to a problem.
 Then one day …

 From here on, things start to go awry …